Vegan Dips, Salad Dressings, and Sauces

 • 2 teaspoons lime juice

-• 1 tablespoon brown sugar, or to taste
+• 1 tablespoon organic brown sugar, or to taste

 • Sea salt and freshly ground black pepper, to taste